DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/evaluate-workload-measures/update-your-workload-action-plan.md

 Notre Dame High School considered the following questions for their action plan:

-- Who did we do this for?
+- who did we do this for?
-- Did it improve the quality of teaching?
+- did it improve the quality of teaching?
-- What impact did it have on students?
+- what impact did it have on students?
-- Can we do this in a more efficient and effective way?
+- can we do this in a more efficient and effective way?